 Returning to the research of Mr. Ruck, through work done by him, and investigations done by various others on the subject, it was ascertained that the Nanney Coat of Arms was indeed, nearly identical to a coat of arms held by various members of the Yancey family - the arms bearing a blue lion rampant facing left on a gold shield.
 The main difference between the two being the inclusion of the motto "Ne Touchez Pas Le Chat Sans Avoir Le Gant" (Touch Not The Cat Without The Glove) with the Yancey coat of arms.
 It should be noted, however, that there are various versions of both the Nanney and Yancey arms, some being quite different from others.
 This, it would seem, is probably a result of the fact that arms were often changed from one generation to the next.

-Although no hard evidence was discovered by the Welsh genealogist Ruck, linking the Yanceys of America to the Nanneys of Wales, it was considered, by many, a valid possibility that the Yanceys could, indeed, have descended from the Nanneys of Wales.
+Although no hard evidence was discovered by the Welsh genealogist Ruck, linking the Yanceys of America to the Nanneys of Wales, it was considered, by many early on, a valid possibility that the Yanceys could, indeed, have descended from the Nanneys of Wales.
 This theory is far from conclusive but assuming that it was true, how did the name-change from NANNEY to YANCEY occur.
 As one researcher states the name-change is somewhat "hard to swallow".
 How can one account for this drastic corruption in the spelling of the name?
 There are a handful of possibilities.
 One thing that should be kept in mind is that the Welsh were not very particular as to their surnames.
 As was stated, surnames in Wales did not even come into common use until the early 17th century.
 Although the name change seems quite drastic and unrealistic to many of us today, the theoretical name-change, drastic as it may be, whether intentional or not, is probably not as unlikely as some of us seem to think.
 It was not that uncommon for persons of this time period to adopt new or different surnames especially upon coming to America.
 Another possibility, although less likely, is that an early Yancey ancestor married into the Nanney family and instead of taking the paternal Nanney name as their own, they took their mother's name instead.
 One should not consider this to be too extremely out of the ordinary - as something of the sort did, in fact, happen to a member of the Wynn family who married into the family and took upon himself the Nanney name instead of his own.
 But, as has been stated, the name Yancey/Yancy does not exist in extant European records.
 Chances are much more great that the name was changed (intentionally or otherwise) from one generation to the next, from whatever the original name was to the current spelling of YANCEY.
 The significance of the name Yancey is uncertain.
 Whether it was adopted from some special origin - such as a certain place name, title, object etc.; whether the name was simply invented; or whether it was a corruption of some existing European surname is uncertain.
 (There are various names which did exist in Europe which could have easily been corrupted into our present spelling of the name Yancey including Jancy, Jauncey, Chauncey, DeLancey, Yantzi and various others) But, contrary to what various researchers have stated, the name does not seem to have evolved over a number of generations (such as from Nanney to Nancy to Yancey; or from De Hauncey to Hancey to Yancey).
 There are only two variations of the spelling of the name in America: YANCEY & YANCY; and among the early members of the family, Y-A-N-C-E-Y was by far the most common spelling.
 Compared to other colonial families the consistency of the spelling among the early family is rather uncommon and would indicate, as has been stated, that the name was probably radically changed or corrupted, for whatever reason, from one generation to the next and Y-A-N-C-E-Y abruptly became the accepted spelling of the name by the early family in America.

 How reasonable is it to assume that the Yanceys do indeed descend from the Nanneys of Wales?
 Before this question is answered, it should be noted that members of the Nanney family of Wales did, in fact, immigrate to America during the 17th century.
 One Robert Nanney, grandson of the previously mentioned Huw Nanney Hen, crossed the sea in 1635 in a ship named the "Increase" and settled in Massachusetts.
 In the late 1700's various of his descendants settled in Virginia and North Carolina, and today several families across the United States carry this as their surname (although the name in Wales, it would seem, has completely died out).
 There is also a record of one Hugh Nanney found living in Virginia in 1689 in the James River area.
 His exact connection with the Nanney family of Wales or to the Robert Nanney of Massachusetts is uncertain (although, in view of the name, some relationship would seem certain).
 Any close connection, if it existed, between members of the Yancey family and these members of the Nanney family who immigrated to America has not, as of yet, been discovered.